billsix/cprogrammingbook/doc/01-Intro.rst

 it's useful to call them both loosely ‘objects’.
 We do quite a lot of that later, because it's often the case that they follow more or less the same rules.
-Beware though, that this isn't quite what the Standard uses the term to mean.
-In the Standard, an ‘object’ is explicitly a region of allocated storage that is used to represent a value and a function is something different; this leads to the Standard often having to say ‘… functions and objects …’.
+Beware though, that this isn't quite what the C89 Standard uses the term to mean.
+In the Standard, an ‘object’ is explicitly a region of allocated storage that is used to represent a value and a function is something different; this leads to the C89 Standard often having to say ‘… functions and objects …’.
 Because we don't think that it leads to too much confusion and does improve the readability of the text in most cases, we will continue to use our looser interpretation of object to include functions and we will explicitly use the terms ‘data objects’ and ‘functions’ when the distinction is appropriate.

-Be prepared to find this slight difference in meaning if you do read the Standard
+Be prepared to find this slight difference in meaning if you do read the C89 Standard.

 Summary
 -------